-Around five miles away, lies the small island of Majorca Cabrera, which was a military area until 1968.
+Around five miles away lies the small island of Majorca Cabrera, a military area until 1968.
 After this regime ended, the island was declared a nature reserve.
 Getting a free sailing license to the island is well worth the trouble as only fifty sailing boats at once are allowed to visit Cabrera.
 There are just two bays which can be approached, Es Port and Cala Es Burri.
-Anchoring is forbidden so vessels must use the moorings.
+Anchoring is forbidden, so vessels must use the moorings.
 Additionally, you need a special license.
-Despite the regulations, a sailing trip to Cabrera is a great way to admire the natural beauty of the island and discover the old Castell and museum.
+Despite the regulations, a sailing trip to Cabrera is a great way to admire the island’s natural beauty and discover the old Castell and museum.

 Sailing in the bay of Palma

 In the open bay of Palma, you will encounter the biggest harbour on the island.
 It’s tough to get a last-minute mooring here, which is why you should pre-book as early as possible.
-The port of Can Pastilla offers moorings for up to 500 sailing boats with a maximum draft of 3 metres.
+Can Pastilla’s port offer moorings for up to 500 sailing boats with a maximum draft of 3 metres?
 For spontaneous sailors, overnight accommodation might be available by anchoring directly in front of the Cathedral La Seu.
 The bay of Palma is an ideal starting point for excursions to the capital of Majorca.